networknt/light-doc/content/tutorial/portal/_index.md

 draft: false
 ---

 When light-portal is deployed, there might not be a lot of volume in the beginning.
 We will be using only one hybrid-command server to host all the services that update the portal and one hybrid-query server to host all the services that only read info from the portal.
 Each server can be scaled to multiple instances based on the read-only load or write-only load.
-Also, we have an option to move one or two hot services to a separate server and scale it accordingly later on.
+Also, we have an option to move one or two hot services to a  separate server instance and scale it accordingly later on.

-All services can be found in in [light-portal][] repository on github.com
+Most services for portal can be found in the [light-portal][] repository on github.com/networknt.
+The UI can be found in [view][] folder and the final version is deployed to the [light-config-test][] repository on github.com/networknt.

 ### Build and Start Portal Service